gmallard/stompngo_examples/EXAMPLES.md

 jinterop/cp.sh
 </td>
 <td style="border: 1px solid black;padding-left: 10px;" >
-An internal script, sourced by most of the other scripts.<br />
+An internal script, sourced by some of the other scripts.<br />
 It builds a list of jar files that will be included in the Java CLASSPATH.<br />
 This script should be modified to support your environment.
 </td>